Australian Embassy

 I’m sick and need to see a doctor, can you help me?

 We can’t book appointments for you but we do maintain a list of English-speaking doctors and hospitals.
+A list of English-speaking doctors and hospitals in Sao Paulo is available here.

 You should ask the health care provider how much your care will cost before they treat you and contact your travel insurer as soon as possible.
 Depending on your cover they may help you arrange medical treatment and may have a list of preferred doctors and hospitals to consider.